vuejs/vuex/docs/es/actions.md

       'increment', // Mapear this.increment() a this.$store.dispatch('increment')

       // mapActions también acepta payloads:
-      'incrementBy' // this.incrementBy(amount) se mapea a this.$store.dispatch('incrementBy', amount)
+      'incrementBy' // Mapear this.incrementBy(amount) a this.$store.dispatch('incrementBy', amount)
     ]),
     ...mapActions({
-      add: 'increment' // map this.add() to this.$store.dispatch('increment')
+      add: 'increment' // Mapear this.add() a this.$store.dispatch('increment')
     })
   }
 }